d-santiago/airline-reservation-system/README.md

 ### Complete

 1. View My Flights
-1. Search for Flights (Did not implement One Way/Round Trip Option)
+1. Search for Flights
-1. Purchase Tickets (Did not implement sold price calculation)
+1. Purchase Tickets

 ### In Progress
 1. Give Ratings and Comment on previous flights

 ### To Do
-1. Give Ratings and Comment on previous flights
 1. Track My Spending
-1. Implement One Way/Round Trip Option for Search for Flights
+1. Search for Flights: Implement One Way/Round Trip
-1. Implement
+1. Purchase Tickets: Implement Sold Price Calculation

 ------------------------------------------------------------------------------------------------------